If you want to stay in The Philippines permanently, there are six main ways to do it.

 - You can’t have any dangerous, contagious, or loathsome disease (this includes HIV)

-- Proof that you have a stable income and are able to support yourself and your family
+- Proof that you have a stable income and can support yourself and your family

 *same-sex marriages are not currently recognized in The Philippines and therefore do not satisfy this requirement